-“Which HOST brush should I use?” is a question that frequently comes up and then followed by “How do I decide when not to use a particular brush?”
+“Which HOST brush should I use?” is a question that frequently comes up.
+Usually, this question is followed by “How do I decide when not to use a particular brush?”

-All HOST machines are sold with a set of white brushes as the standard, the other brushes we offer would be available as accessories.
+We sell all HOST machines with a set of white brushes as the standard.
+The other brushes we offer are available as accessories.
 We made this decision because we have learned over the years that the white brush is the best choice for regular, every day Extractor Vacuuming in commercial facilities.

 The users asked, “When is the zebra brush appropriate?”
 As always, the choice of brushes is dependent on several factors: type of carpet fibre, carpet texture (loop pile, cut pile), soiling condition and the process, for example, daily Extractor-vacuuming or HOST cleaning.

 Synthetic fibres, such as Nylon, Polypropylene and Polyester, can be brushed with stiffer brushes.
 Natural fibres, such as Wool, Silk and Sisal, are brushed with softer brushes.

 Generally, brush loop pile carpets with softer brushes.
 Also, use softer brushes on Loop pile carpet made from wool and other natural fibres.

 So the rule is, the lower, denser the carpet texture is, the more aggressive the brush that can be used.
 The zebra brush is best for low loop pile and low cut pile carpet.
 The higher, less dense the carpet texture is, the softer the brush that should be used.
 The gold and white are best for high cut pile carpet.
 The use of these brushes applies to all carpets, whether installed in a commercial facility or in a residence.
 A good test is to run the back of your hand over the carpet, does it feel soft or harsh to the touch?

 If the carpet is heavily soiled, a stiffer brush will deliver better results, but it is always important to be aware of the effect of the brush on the texture.
 There is a compromise between cleaning result and texture change.